vzhang90/Kickstarter_Analysis/README.md

 ![Outcomes_vs_Goals](https://github.com/vzhang90/Kickstarter_Analysis/blob/main/Outcomes_vs_Goals.png)

-Difficulties encountered with analyzing Louise's requested data is
+Difficulties encountered with analyzing Louise's requested data may be challenging in the conversion of the Unix Timestampes in columns Deadline and Launched_at columns in Sheet1 to a readable format.

 ## Results